MathieuKruk/NaZdrowie-Restaurant-V1/README.md

 <ul>
   <li>Na Zdrowie is a static website made for a fictional restaurant.</li>
-  <li>It tries to provide a better visibility and increase the communication</li>
+  <li>It tries to provide a better visibility and increase the reastauran's communication.</li>
 </ul>

 <hr>